haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 13 (+1)
 CHA
 17 (+3)
-   Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 283

 Saving Throws Dex +4, Con +8, Wis +5, Cha +7
 Skills Perception +9, Stealth +4
 Damage Immunities lightning